Letterheads, Invoices, Envelopes & Business Cards

 C. 1890s.
 Letterhead used by Bavarian Brewing Co. in the 1890s included the name of the founder and President, William Riedlin, the brewmaster and Vice President, Anton Ruh, and the Secretary and Treasurer, J. H. Kruse.

 c.
 1912.
-The Bavarian Brewery continued to expand in the early 1900s.
-The brewery complex below at first seems similar to the image in the previous letterhead above.
-But upon a closer view, it's obvious that some buildings were replaced and others were added.
-Another change in the letterhead below is that son of William Riedlin, Sr., William Jr.,(in about 1908) replaced Anton (Tony) Ruh as the Vice President.
+The Bavarian Brewery continued to expand in the early 1900s, as exhibited by a new lithograph on the letterhead below.
+The brewery complex below at first may seem similar to the image in the previous letterhead above.
+But upon a closer view, most of the buildings on the earlier lithograph are situated on the lower right of the newer lithograph, with newer buildings shown to the left and in the back.
+Another change in the letterhead below is that son of William Riedlin, Sr., William Jr.,(in about 1906) replaced Anton (Tony) Ruh as the Vice President.
 However, Ruh remained the brewmaster for Bavarian until he passed away in 1917.
 His son Joseph Ruh succeeded his father as the brewmaster.

 1915.
 Shown is a copy of a letter that was signed by William Riedlin, Sr., on September 18, 1915.
 It expressed condolences to the relatives of an acquaintance of Riedlin.
 This image was provided courtesy of Dave Gausepohl.